[Focus] Iceland gets first Green prime minister

 Jakobsdottir, 41, is a former journalist and served as education minister in Iceland's first left-leaning government which took power after the country's 2008 economic collapse.

-In a recent poll said 49.5 percent that they preferred her to become the next prime minister.
+In a recent poll 49.5 percent said that they preferred her to become the next prime minister.

 Bjarni Benediktsson, chairman of the Independence Party and outgoing prime minister, will become finance and economy minister in the new Icelandic government, a position he held between 2013-2016, before becoming prime minister.